cloud-carbon-footprint/cloud-carbon-footprint/METHODOLOGY.md

 Our approach builds upon
 [Etsy's Cloud Jewels](https://codeascraft.com/2020/04/23/cloud-jewels-estimating-kwh-in-the-cloud/)
 (cloud energy conversion factors).
 Like Etsy, we currently estimate CO2e emissions for cloud compute and storage services.
-Networking and memory services usage are not estimated yet due to their comparatively small footprint and current lack of available energy conversion factors.
+Networking and memory services usage are not estimated yet due to their arguably comparatively small footprint and current lack of available energy conversion factors.
 We similarly use point estimates without confidence intervals due to the experimental nature of the project, which are not meant as a replacement for data from cloud providers and we cannot guarantee their accuracy.
 We encourage and welcome any improvements and extensions to both the methodology and